GerritCodeReview/k8s-gerrit/Documentation/operator.md

 The same holds true for the [Receiver](#receiver) CustomResource, which without a Gerrit instance using the same site provides little value.

+For now, only a single primary Gerrit together with a single Gerrit Replica can be deployed in a GerritCluster.
+The reason for that is, that there is currently no sharding implemented and thus multiple deployments don't bring any more value than just scaling the existing deployment.
+Instead of a primary Gerrit also a Receiver can be installed.

 ### Gerrit

 The Gerrit CustomResource deploys a Gerrit, which can run in multiple modes.